Clopton Lloyd-Jones: Other sports

 Again from his days at Trent College, he was also a keen cricketer.
 He had played for the Stock exchange XI and for Clapham Rovers who also ran a cricket section as well as fielding association and rugby football teams.
 He later played at county level for Herefordshire in 1886–89, Shropshire in 1887–89 and Radnorshire in 1888.
 At Shrewsbury area club level he played for Abbey Foregate, Pontesbury, Montgomery and Shrewsbury CC.
 He did not appear in 'first-class' matches, and he has not been found to have scored more than 40 runs, in a match for Pontesbury against Condover's CC in 1886.

 In 1892 Lloyd-Jones entered a fancy dress ball held by Shrewsbury Amateur Dramatic Society under the name of Clopton Jones and in the character of a member of 'Clapham Rovers C.C.'

 The month after his Cup final appearance he won two events, the mile and quarter-mile handicap races, at Clapham Rovers' annual athletic sports.
 He appeared at their sports again in 1883, when he won the obstacle race, came second in the 250 yards hurdle race, and third in the mile and the 120 yards handicaps, and entered but did not win four running events in 1884.

-He was also a keen angler and good rifle shot.
+He also enjoyed fishing and shooting.

 Lloyd-Jones became a full member of the Severnside Bowling Club, Shrewsbury, in 1899 and was a player until 1916, winning the club's major annual trophy, the Allcroft Vase, and being runner-up for another, the Greene Challenge Cup, in 1911 He was on the committee 1901–14 and was elected a life member in 1912.
 He also became involved with the Pengwern Boat Club, Shrewsbury, from 1885 though not as a competitive rower.
 He was on the club's committee at various times between 1888 and 1906 and was Deputy-Captain in 1896.
 In 1894 he was the starter at the club's annual athletics meeting.

 He became a familiar sight in general Shrewsbury sporting circles and was involved as organising committee member, judge or more frequently starter at various local athletics events including the Whit Monday Fete between 1890 and 1908; starter (and in 1913 judge) at the annual Shropshire Constabulary Sports held from 1897, and those held on various commemorative occasions.